 What Amount of Financial Assistance is Available?

-Student loans technically fall under the umbrella of 'financial aid', however the only true discount from the price of college is a scholarship or grant that you do not need to pay back.
+Student loans technically fall under the umbrella of 'financial aid', however the only true college discount is a scholarship or grant that you do not have to pay back.

 Scholarships are awarded based on merit, while grants are awarded based on need.

 Determine just how much scholarship and grant assistance you might expect to be given according to your earnings.
-The graph following displays first year students receiving Title IV aid which includes PLUS loans.
+The chart following displays first year students receiving Title IV aid which includes PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-Title IV aid includes grants, loans, or work study awarded from the federal government commonly according to financial need.
+Title IV aid includes grants, loans, or work-study awarded from the government commonly according to financial need.
 Learn more here.